Interdepartmental Graduate Program

 Courses for graduate students:

-Exploration of advanced aspects of the instructional design process.
+Exploration of advanced aspects of the learning environments design process.
 Application of analysis, design, development and production, evaluation, implementation, and project management principles.
-Focus on the production and use of instructional technology with an emphasis on the instructional design consulting process.
-Theory and research in instructional technology provides the foundation for design decisions.
+Theory and research in educational technology provides the foundation for design decisions.
+Focus on current trends in learning environment design and the production and use of educational technology.

 (Cross-listed with MIS).
 (3-0) Cr.
 3.